-Yes a security agent can be used in the UAE jurisdiction for the purpose of holding and administering security.
-Please note that the UAE does not recognise the concept of a trust and, to the extent that this concept is used, there is no certainty that this will be enforced by the courts.
-Other techniques such as parallel debt are also used.
+Yes, a security agent can be used in the UAE jurisdiction for the purpose of holding and administering security.
+The UAE does not recognise the concept of a trust and, to the extent that this concept is used, there is no certainty that this will be enforced by the courts.
+Other techniques, such as parallel debt, are also used.